 What is the purpose of a battery in a car

-Here are the main purposes of a car battery:
+Here are the primary purposes of a car battery:

 1. Starting the Engine